List of least used railway stations of Great Britain: Zero stations

 There were six stations which were used by zero people in this period, those being: Abererch, Beasdale, Llanbedr, Sampford Courtenay, Stanlow and Thornton, and Sugar Loaf.
 Abererch, Llanbedr, and Sugar Loaf were some of a few stations closed during the pandemic due to social distancing measures.
 Sampford Courtenay was last served by Great Western Railway in summer 2019, and had all of its services withdrawn in December 2019 not long before the Dartmoor Heritage Railway went into administration, and no trains have served it since.
-Beasdale and Stanlow & Thornton had low passenger usage pre-pandemic, so the restrictions impacted this even further.
+Beasdale and Stanlow & Thornton had low passenger usage before the pandemic, so the restrictions impacted this even further.
 These stations will not be shown in the table for this period, but will be shown in the overview table.

 Stations above zero

 The least used station in this period (other than zero stations) was Teesside Airport, see period 2013 and 2014 for further information on this station.
 The second least used was Tygwyn in Gwynedd.
-Pre-pandemic, this station got around 2000 passengers annually.
+Before the pandemic, this station got around 2000 passengers annually.
 However, it was closed during the pandemic due to social distancing measures, and when it was re-opened it never gained back its previous form.
 This is the same for most stations which fell dramatically in this period.
 Other than zero stations, the statistics for this period showed the top five least used stations to be: